tdwg/material-sample/primary_deliverable/FossilSpecimen.markdown

 * Examples (not normative): ~A body fossil.
 A coprolite.
 A gastrolith.
 An ichnofossil.
 A piece of a petrified tree.~
 * Refines (identifier of the broader term this term refines; normative):
 * Replaces (identifier of the existing term that would be deprecated and replaced by this term; normative):
-* ABCD 2.06 (XPATH of the equivalent term in ABCD or EFG; not normative):
+* ABCD 2.06 (XPATH of the equivalent term in ABCD or EFG; not normative):~RecordBasisEnum/FossileSpecimen~

 # Currently Published Version
 <table>